Kelowna’s Wineries: A Complete Guide to the Traditional & Unique Wine Experiences

 Reservations recommended.
 Watch for live music and shows.

-Priest Creek Estate Winery is one of the newest Kelowna wineries and yet it is located on a historic piece of land that has been in use since the missionaries during the 19th century.
-In 1860s is was used as a ranch to raise cattle to feed Rock Creek during the gold rush.
-Recently, the property was sold to a couple looking to develop a boutique winery involving their children as much as possible.
-Darren and Jane Sawin are in the tasting room pouring their delicious wines, telling the tales of the property as well as how their winery came to be.
-They are making some of Kelowna’s best wine across the board.
+Priest Creek Estate Winery is one of the newer Kelowna wineries (2020) and yet it is located on a historic piece of land that has been in use since the missionaries during the 19th century.
+In the 1860s, it was used as a ranch to raise cattle to feed Rock Creek during the gold rush.
+Recently, the property was sold to a couple who plan to develop a boutique winery, involving their children as much as possible.
+Darren and Jane Sawin are in the tasting room pouring their delicious wines and telling the tales of the property and how their winery came to be.
+They are making some of Kelowna’s best wines across the board.
 Definitely a unique opportunity for locals and those in search of a hidden gem in the Okanagan wine valley.

 Priest Creek ↗